Now accepting clients for July 2026.

 Hi fashion friend,

-Up to this point in my life, when I walk into stores, or shop online for hours, I seem to leave empty handed each time.
+When I walk into stores, or shop online, I seem to leave empty handed each time.

 It's not that I can't find anything beautiful.
 It's that nothing beautiful meets the levels of coverage I want.

 As a member of the Church of Jesus Christ of Latter-day Saints, I strive to follow certain standards of modesty and coverage that are very core beliefs to who I am.
-The problem is that the fashion industry, as a whole, seems to be completely aloof to this "modest" demographic I'm a part of.
-So I've been left with few options that are mostly bland and frankly, ugly.
-It's like I have to choose between following my faith or feeling beautiful in what I wear.
+The problem is that the fashion industryas a whole seems to be completely aloof from this "modest" demographic.
+So we've been left with few options that are mostly bland and frankly, ugly.
+It's like we have to choose between following our faith or being stylish.

 I have never felt this frustration more than when I got engaged and started wedding dress shopping.
 I was so excited to find a beautiful dress that made me feel amazing, only to be told that it would have to be remade from scratch in order to fit my standards, incurring thousands of dollars in additional costs.